Admission Requirements

 Social/Behavioral Science

-Any intro/general psychology course.
-An intro to sociology and/or intro anthropology may be accepted
+Any intro/general psychology or sociology course.
+Intro anthropology may be accepted

 Intro to Psychology